demasy/Oracle-EBS-Development-Guidelines/database-standards-guidelines/README.md

 - You must create new database views and packages in the APPS schema.
 - Never create new stand-alone functions and procedures.
 Should be implemented as part of a package.
 - You must use grants and synonyms to allow other ORACLE schemas to access your custom objects and to enable your custom ORACLE ID access to Oracle Applications objects.
-- In general, make names meaningful and brief.
+- The database objet name must be meaningful and brief.
 Do not use generic, all-purpose phrases like ”COMMON”, ”MISC”, ”OTHER”, or ”UTILITY” in the name.
 - Include header information when you create your objects.

 <br>